Updated February 8, 2015

 These are the go-to apps I’m currently using.

 That’s right… Apple’s built-in Camera app.
-With iOS 5, the Camera app has come of age and it’s really hard not to use the app.
+With each iOS update, the Camera app improves and it’s really hard not to use the app.
+Burst mode has been improved to capture up to 10 frames per second.
 It’s simple, easy and fast.
 It’s still one of the fastest camera apps available with shot-to-shot times that are faster than many point and shoot digital cameras.
 The 5x zoom works by magic.
 Although it is a digital zoom and not as good as an optical zoom, Camera uses a great algorithm that helps maintain sharpness even at high zoom factors, without many of the artifacts or fuzziness of other apps’ digital zooms.
 It’s one of the clearest zooms available on the iPhone.
-The HDR feature introduced in iOS 4 is real, bracketed, three exposure HDR and while it doesn’t create the saturated, enhanced colors associated with traditional HDR, it adds subtle image enhancement that adds detail to the shadows in your image but not at the expense of your highlights.
-The new VolumeShot feature lets you use the Volume Up button as a hardware shutter release which is many times a lot easier than fumbling for the onscreen shutter button.
+The HDR mode is real, bracketed, three exposure HDR.
+While it doesn’t create the saturated, enhanced colors associated with traditional HDR, it still adds subtle image enhancement that adds detail to the shadows in your image but not at the expense of your highlights.
+VolumeShot lets you use the Volume Up button as a hardware shutter release which is many times a lot easier than fumbling for the onscreen shutter button.
 There are plenty of other new features as well, but best of all, the Camera is now available from the iPhone’s lock screen.
-The phone can go from off to shooting in about a second or two.
+Your iPhone can go from off to shooting in about a second or two.

 The old Vint B&W app was a simple black & white camera app for your iPhone that created some of the nicest black & white images on the iPhone.
 While it still works on an iPhone 4 in the latest iOS, it hasn’t been updated in quite some time.
 Simply B&W is not only a simple camera app, but you can also import existing images from your camera roll — a feature that Vint B&W never had.